 When the data is broken up into generations, younger Americans are more worried.
-For example, 64 percent of Millennials and 74 percent of Gen Xers are concerned about affording retirement – compared to the general 55 percent mentioned above.
+For example, 64 percent of Millennials and 74 percent of Gen Xers are concerned about affording retirement.

 Housing is also a great concern for many younger Americans.
 Twenty-three percent of Americans with a mortgage are concerned about losing their home.
 That jumps to 32 percent for Millennials that have a home and a mortgage.
 For the younger generations who don’t own homes, 66 percent of Millennials and 68 percent of Gen Xers don’t think they’ll have enough money to buy one.